 In the 1860 census of Saratoga township, Wilson County, 48 year-old farmer William Barnes’ listing notes that he owned real property valued at $35,000 and personal property at $89,000.
 The latter, of course, largely consisted of enslaved men and women, whose crucial role on his plantation went unmentioned in the description above.
-The 1860 census credits him as the owner of 10 men or boys and 16 women or girls, ranging in age from 1 to 60.
+The 1860 slave schedule credits him as the owner outright of 79 men, women and children and in trust of an additional 26.

 Aerial shot of the Barnes House and outbuildings at the intersection of Fairfield Dairy Road and Highway 58.